It’s been a busy few weeks at Lepe which saw a milestone pass with the concrete pouring of the floorplate which has now been installed (pictured)!

 3. When will the building be finished?

 We are working towards a move into the new facility by Easter 2018.
-After this date, the demolition of the existing café, kiosk and office and refurbishment of the existing outdoor toilets will take place.
+After this date, the demolition of the existing building and refurbishment of the existing outdoor toilets will take place.
 We’ll also be installing a “changing place” facility and re-landscaping this area which will see some improved cycling stands installed too.

 With the Parks being recognised for all they have to offer for, and so well loved by visitors and residents of Hampshire, this new building on the existing site will ensure the Park remains accessible and provides modern facilities to meet needs of more than 300,000 visitors every year.